hansroh/skitai/README.rst

 New in version 0.26

-If you have databases or API servers, and want to create cache object on app starting, you can use wac.backend ().
+If you have databases or API servers, and want to create cache object on app starting, you can use wac._backend () and wac._upstream ().
 But youn can only use with pre-aliased upstream servers only.

 .. code:: python